-Ethanol is alcohol.
-Being hygroscopic, it attracts water molecules, which means water will collect in your fuel.
-When the concentration of water molecules in your fuel tank reaches just 1⁄2 of 1%, the water molecules will bond with the alcohol and sink to the bottom, where your fuel pick up is.
+Ethanol is alcohol, and alcohol is "hygroscopic," which means it attracts water molecules.
+Since nearly all boat fuel tanks are vented to the atmosphere, water can (and will) collect in your fuel.

+When the concentration of water molecules in your fuel tank reaches just $\frac{1}{2}$ of 1%, the water molecules will bond with the alcohol and sink to the bottom, where your fuel pick up is.
 Depending on the amount of water ingested into your outboard, this can result in everything from running problems to catastrophic damage.

-Ethanol is also a powerful solvent that can loosen debris in your fuel tank as well as all the tanks and lines it was in before it got to you.
+Ethanol, being alcohol, is also a powerful solvent that can loosen debris in your fuel tank and all the tanks and lines it was in before it got to you.
 Once in your outboard, this debris can cause everything from running issues to a no-start, no-run condition.
+That's no fun.

 Scan here to learn more about ethanol and how to combat it.
-Message and data rates may apply.
-May not be available on all devices